-The Dallas Delta Configurator

-software user interface displays all the configuration options in the "settings" tab.
-The left column lists categories.
-Every configuration fields has an explanation below it for clarification.
+The Dallas Delta Configurator software user interface, displays all the configuation options in the "settings" tab.
+The left collum lists catogories.
+Every configuration fields has an explination bellow it for clarification.

-Import/export the settings on the unit can be exported or imported.
-This is useful in backing up the data or programing multiple units with the same settings.
+Import/export the settings on the unit.
+This is usefull in backing up the data or programing mutiple units with the same settings.